 |Medicare Payer Mix||36.9%||57.3%|

 |Private/Other Payer Mix||52.6%||36.1%|

 The DSH program has been adjusted multiple times since its introduction, and CMS has announced plans for changes that address many of the issues above, primarily by switching from a formula that measures Medicaid patient days to one incorporating a hospital’s level of uncompensated and charity care.
 According to some observers, the change would essentially shift DSH funds towards states that didn’t expand Medicaid, relieving some of the financial pressure hospitals in those states have faced.
 While the new formula could better address shortfalls from treating uninsured patients, it may also bring about new problems, such as the accuracy of charity care claims, which are not uniformly calculated across hospitals.
 Even so, while it appears DSH has been successful at reducing the financial impact of reimbursement shortfalls, the payer environment has changed to the extent that the old funding model is no longer sound and could be improved.

 Definitive Healthcare has the most up-to-date, comprehensive and integrated data on over 7,700 hospitals, 1.4 million physicians, and numerous other healthcare providers.
 Our facility profiles include detailed current and historical financial information for hospitals, health systems, skilled nursing facilities, and more.

-For more information on hospitals with the highest Medicaid exposure, download our featured report.
+For more information on hospitals with the highest Case Mix Index, download our featured report.

 Not a Definitive Healthcare newsletter subscriber?